Long hours at a desk can leave shoulders stiff and sore.

 Roll your shoulders

-Slowly roll your shoulders backward in circles to release tension in the neck and upper back.
+Slowly roll your shoulders backward in gentle circles.

 Tilt your head side to side

-Gently tilt your head from side to side, easing neck strain and improving flexibility.
+Gently tilt your head from one side to the other without forcing the stretch.

 🍂 Why Autumn Can Worsen Tension